g0v-it/data-budget/gateways/README.md

 The gateways generate RDF statements serialized in turtle.
 Check the gateway results using an online service like http://rdf-translator.appspot.com/

-The `SD_LEARN` SDaaS command automates the data trasformation process.
+The `SD_LEARN` SDaaS command automates the data transformation process.